 Three separate bills are bundled into the Climate Accountability Package: SB 252, 253, and 261.
 They all share common goals: improving corporate transparency and standardizing corporate disclosures regarding carbon emissions; aligning public investments with climate goals; and raising the bar on corporate action to address the climate crisis.
-If these bills pass, they would compel thousands of companies doing business in California to disclose their scope 1, 2, and 3 greenhouse gas emissions and/or climate-related financial risk information.
+These bills will require thousands of companies doing business in California to disclose their scope 1, 2, and 3 greenhouse gas emissions and climate-related financial risk information.
 The first disclosures will be due in 2026.
 “Business in California” is a lower threshold than companies might expect; the state defines it here.

-Though these bills focus on companies that do business in the state, they are part of a global movement towards legislation that requires robust climate reporting from companies, including the SEC’s proposed climate disclosure rule in the US, and the Corporate Sustainability Reporting Directive (CSRD) in the EU.
+Though these bills focus on US companies that do business in California, they are part of a global movement towards legislation that requires robust climate reporting from companies, including the SEC’s proposed climate disclosure rule in the US, and the Corporate Sustainability Reporting Directive (CSRD) in the EU.
 And, like the EU, California took an expansive approach to capturing companies; instead of focusing on companies with headquarters or the majority of their business in California, the state will require disclosures from any company with business there.

 The first California bill, SB 252, applies only to two California state pension funds, so for the purposes of this article, we will focus on the Climate Corporate Data Accountability Act (SB 253) and the Climate-Related Financial Risk Act (SB 261).

-SB 253 requires large public and private companies doing business in California to disclose their scope 1, 2, and 3 emissions, beginning in 2026 on 2025 data.
+SB 253 requires large public and private companies doing business in California to disclose their scope 1, 2, and 3 emissions, beginning in 2026.
 Scope 1 emissions are those that result directly from a company’s activities, while scope 2 are those released indirectly, for example, from electricity purchased and used by the company.
 Scope 3 encompasses all indirect emissions produced from a company’s entire supply chain.
 Scope 3 emissions reporting would not be required until 2027 on 2026 data.

-Emissions disclosures would have to be independently verified and would be housed on a publicly available digital registry administered by an organization contracted by the California State Air Resources Board.
+Emissions disclosures would have to be independently verified and would be housed on a new publicly available digital registry administered by an organization contracted by the California State Air Resources Board (CARB).
 This registry would enable users to review individual reporting entity disclosures and analyze underlying data elements in a variety of ways.

-As proposed, the act would compel public and private companies doing business in California with annual revenue in excess of $1 billion to disclose their emissions as outlined above.
-Over 5,000 companies doing business in California could be required to make disclosures under the act as proposed, though the final definition could change.
+The bill compels public and private companies doing business in California with annual revenue in excess of $1 billion to disclose their emissions as outlined above.
+Over 5,000 companies doing business in California will be required to make disclosures.

 What are the liability implications of SB 253?